 American Airlines’ COVID-19 changes

-First know that it’s actually law that you’ve got 24 hours from booking to cancel your flight for free.
+First, know that it’s actually the law that you’ve got 24 hours from booking to cancel your flight for free.
 So long as you reserve your flight at least two days before your travel date, American Airlines will provide you 24 hours to back out.

 If your ticket isn’t covered by a travel waiver but you still need to change or cancel it, you have a couple of options.
 Most American Airlines tickets can be changed or canceled for a fee.
 The only types of tickets that typically can’t be adjusted are basic economy tickets; however, even these tickets can be changed or canceled under specific circumstances — which we’ll cover below.

-If you don’t have a special situation that would allow you to avoid these fees, here’s a chart showing what you’d need to pay to change or cancel your American Airlines flight:
+If you don’t have a special situation that would allow you to avoid these fees, here’s a chart showing what you’d need to pay to cancel your American Airlines flight:

 - Basic Economy: No changes allowed

 - Nonrefundable: $200 domestic, up to $750 international

 As stated above, flight vouchers are the norm when canceling an American Airlines flight.
 You’ll receive a voucher equal to the value of your paid flight minus the cancellation fee.

 Of course, refundable fares are zero-risk, as your credit card will be fully credited if you decide to cancel.
 However, the price is often exponentially higher than a nonrefundable ticket, so it’s never ideal.
 Using American Airlines miles is an excellent remedy for anyone with travel plans that aren’t set in stone, especially so now that American is waiving all cancellation fees for award tickets!